deepakdx25/url-shortener/README.md

-# java-projects
+# url-shortener
-Repo to maintain java related projects with spring boot REST APIs, microservices etc.
+A basic URL shortening service written using java and spring boot.